 Logic builds a plan, but your feelings execute it.

 Transforming your body is tough–whether you want to lose weight, gain lean muscle mass, or simply age more gracefully.
 Why?
-Because wellness in the fitness industry boils down to a triangle composed of exercise, nutrition, and mental strength.
-Good exercise and nutritional decisions are healthy habits and like a muscle, they require work and reinforcement in your daily life to develop and grow stronger.
+Wellness in the fitness industry boils down to a triangle composed of exercise, nutrition, and mental strength.
+Good exercise and nutritional decisions are healthy habits, and like a muscle, they require work and reinforcement in your daily life to develop and grow stronger.
 It’s all part of understanding wellness.

 Plan #2: Exercise and Physical Wellness